-In a medium bowl, mix together the flour, baking soda, cinnamon, and salt.
+In a medium bowl, mix together the oats, flour, baking soda, cinnamon, and salt.

-In a larger bowl, mix together the butter and both types of sugar until smooth.
+In a larger bowl, mix together the butter and both sugars until smooth.
 Add the egg and the vanilla extract, mix some more, and then add the mashed banana, mixing well until everything is nicely blended.

 Add slowly the dry ingredients, mixing lightly, just until everything is moistly blended.
-Then stir in the oats and tangerine pieces.
+Then stir in the tangerine pieces.